yanwu2014/swne/README.md

 <img src="Figures/pbmc3k_swne_plot.png" width="550" height="550" />

 ## Recreating Figures
 To recreate the figures from our preprint, see the Scripts/ directory.

+The raw data for the hematopoietic cells can be found, courtesy of the monocle2 developers, at http://www.gs.washington.edu/~xqiu/proj2/RGE_analysis_data.tar.gz.
+After untarring the directory, cd to the Notebook/ sub-directory.
+The debatched expression matrix and informative genes can be found in the Paul_Cell_MARSseq_GSE72857.RData file, and the metdata can be found in the GSE72857_experimental_design.txt file.

-The raw data for the hematopoietic cells can be found at the GEO accession GSE72857, while the raw data for the neural cells can be found at the GEO accession GSE97930.
+The raw data for the neural cells can be found at the GEO accession GSE97930.
+We only used the cerebellar (GSE97930_CerebellarHem_snDrop-seq_UMI_Count_Matrix_08-01-2017.txt.gz) and the visual cortex (GSE97930_VisualCortex_snDrop-seq_UMI_Count_Matrix_08-01-2017.txt.gz) datasets.
+The metadata file can be found in the Scripts/ directory.

-The PBMC dataset can be found at the 10X genomics website: https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/pbmc3k.
+The raw PBMC dataset can be found at the 10X genomics website: https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/pbmc3k.